D-ich/URLschemeLancher/README.md

 ```
 launchurl:exec=ImageEditor;file=https:example.com/image/imag.png
 ```
-"exec" is app name which configured on "config.json"
+* "exec" is app name which configured on "config.json" chrome_extension

-"file" is file path.
+* "file" is file path.
 It should be URL format started with "http://" "files://"

 If file is the URL, this program download it to temporary folder, and launch app with file name argument.